Sereno1710/feup-lbaw/wiki/ebd.md

 ### 1. Relational Schema

-> The Relational Schema includes the relation schemas, attributes, domains, primary keys, foreign keys and other integrity rules: UNIQUE, DEFAULT, NOT NULL, CHECK.
-> Relation schemas are specified in the compact notation:
+> This section presents the relational schema derived from the conceptual data model through analysis.
+It includes details for each relational schema, such as attributes, domains, primary keys, foreign keys, and necessary integrity constraints like uniqueness (UK), default values, not null (NN), and check (CK).

 | Relation reference | Relation Compact Notation                        |
 | ------------------ | ------------------------------------------------ |